dusty-nv/jetson-inference/docs/pytorch-transfer-learning.md

 Although training is typically performed on a PC, server, or cloud instance with discrete GPU(s) due to the often large datasets used and the associated computational demands, by using transfer learning we're able to re-train various networks onboard Jetson to get started with training and deploying our own DNN models.

-<a href=https://pytorch.org/>PyTorch</a> is the machine learning framework that we'll be using, and example datasets along with training scripts are provided to use below, in addition to a camera-based tool for collecting and labelling your own training datasets.
+<a href=https://pytorch.org/>PyTorch</a> is the machine learning framework that we'll be using, and example datasets along with training scripts are provided to use below, in addition to a camera-based tool for collecting and labeling your own training datasets.

 ## Installing PyTorch